jose-donato/docs/content/sdk/guides/basics/index.md

 | 09:00 | Germany       | German Buba Balz Speaks                | -        | -           | -          | 2022-11-15 |
 | 09:00 | Germany       | German Buba Vice President Buch Speaks | -        | -           | -          | 2022-11-15 |

+### Passing Results to Another Function

-Where the input to a function is a list, it may be desireable to derive that list from a different function.
+Let's take a look at another example where the input to a function is a list.
+It may be desireable to derive that list from a different function.
 This can be useful for screening tickers, or analyzing particular industries or sectors.
 The Comparison Analysis sub-module, within Stocks, is one set of functions that can benefit from this kind of workflow.
 Instead of something like:

 ```python
 openbb.stocks.ca.screener(similar = ['AAPL', 'NFLX', 'META', 'AMZN', 'MSFT', 'GOOGL', 'DIS', 'TSLA'], data_type = 'valuation')